-Travelling in Prague is easy and convenient, but there are special rules when it comes to what you can bring on trams, buses, metro, trains, ferries, and funiculars.
-Understanding how to pay for luggage on Prague public transport — and learning from real experiences — will save you fines, stress, and confusion.
+Travelling in Prague is easy and convenient, but there are specific rules about what you can bring on trams, buses, metro, trains, ferries, and funiculars.

 Luggage on Prague Public Transport: What You Need to Pay

-- Small suitcases / bags (up to 25 × 45 × 70 cm) travel free.
+- Small suitcases or bags (up to 25 × 45 × 70 cm)

-- Shopping bags on wheels: free.
+- Shopping bags on wheels

 Luggage on Prague Public Transport: Rules About Strollers and Prams

-- Foldable strollers without a child are treated as luggage and can be transported almost anywhere.
+- Baby stroller with child inside: free of charge on all PID transport. (dpp.cz).
+Foldable strollers without a child are treated as luggage (you must have a land can be transported almost anywhere.

 - Accessibility: many vehicles are low-floor and some stops have elevators or ramps.
 However, in crowded vehicles, the driver may ask you to wait if the stroller area is occupied.